Oscar Fulloné

 Luis Oscar Fulloné Arce, better known as Oscar Fulloné (4 April 1939 – 22 May 2017) was an Argentine football coach and player.
-He played as a midfielder for Independiente Medellín and Real Oviedo before moving to England to play for Aston Villa in 1967.
-Known as Oscar Arce during his time in England he remained in the country following his retirement from playing and was a coach for both Sheffield United and Sunderland.
+He played as a midfielder for Independiente Medellín and Orión before moving to England to play for Aston Villa in 1967.
+Known as Oscar Arce during his time in England he returned to the country following his retirement from playing and was a coach for both Sheffield United and Sunderland.
 He became manager of Swiss side FC Sion in 1980 before going on to become one of the most successful African club managers.